St. Martin’s Parade

 Lantern Parade

-In the evening, young and old come together to walk through town, singing songs and carrying their colorful lanterns which they made ahead of time.
-Our School also offers an annual lantern parade at both locations.
+In the evening, young and old In the evening, young and old come together to walk through town, singing songs and carrying their colorful lanterns which they made ahead of time.
+We hold a lantern parade at both of our school locations.

 St. Martin’s Play